GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### In 1971 when I joined the staff of the MIT Artificial Intelligence lab, all of us who helped develop the operating system software, we called ourselves hackers.
-We were not breaking any laws, at least not in doing the hacking we were paid to do.
-We were developing software and we were having fun.
-Hacking refers to the spirit of fun in which we were developing software.
+> ### Program designers have a tendency to think of the users as idiots who need to be controlled.
+They should rather think of their program as a servant, whose master, the user, should be able to control it.
 >
-> ~ *Richard Stallman*
+> ~ *John McCarthy (computer scientist)*

 ---
 ## 🏎 Quick Facts